eric-bach/schedular/README.md

 4. Copy the `./backend/.env.example` file to `./backend/.env` and fill in the parameter values (if the app has not been deployed to AWS yet, the ARN will be empty for now):

+    - `ADMINISTRATOR_EMAIL` - Email address to notify on application errors
     - `SENDER_EMAIL` - Email address for where notifications are sent from
     - `CERTIFICATE_ARN` - ARN to ACM Certificate for CloudFront Distribution (used for Production only)